Li Auto (NASDAQ:LI) Coverage Initiated by Analysts at Needham & Company LLC

-Investment analysts at Needham & Company LLC initiated coverage on shares of Li Auto (NASDAQ:LI) in a report released on Thursday, The Fly reports.
-The firm set a “buy” rating and a $37.00 price target on the stock.
-Needham & Company LLC’s price objective indicates a potential upside of 50.10% from the company’s current price.
+Equities research analysts at Needham & Company LLC initiated coverage on shares of Li Auto (NASDAQ:LI) in a report issued on Wednesday, Benzinga reports.
+The brokerage set a “buy” rating and a $37.00 price target on the stock.
+Needham & Company LLC’s price objective suggests a potential upside of 48.06% from the company’s current price.

-LI has been the topic of a number of other reports.
-Deutsche Bank Aktiengesellschaft started coverage on shares of Li Auto in a research note on Monday, February 1st.
-They issued a “hold” rating and a $35.00 price objective on the stock.
-The Goldman Sachs Group increased their price objective on shares of Li Auto from $20.60 to $60.00 and gave the company a “conviction-buy” rating in a research note on Tuesday, December 1st.
-Bank of America started coverage on shares of Li Auto in a research note on Wednesday, January 6th.
-They issued a “buy” rating and a $42.00 price objective on the stock.
-Daiwa Capital Markets raised shares of Li Auto from a “hold” rating to a “buy” rating and increased their price objective for the company from $33.00 to $34.00 in a research note on Friday, February 26th.
-Finally, Credit Suisse Group raised shares of Li Auto from a “neutral” rating to an “outperform” rating in a research note on Wednesday, January 6th.
-Three research analysts have rated the stock with a hold rating, nine have issued a buy rating and one has assigned a strong buy rating to the stock.
-The company has an average rating of “Buy” and a consensus target price of $37.23.
+Several other research analysts have also issued reports on LI.
+Jefferies Financial Group assumed coverage on shares of Li Auto in a research report on Tuesday, January 19th.
+They issued a “buy” rating and a $44.50 price target on the stock.
+Deutsche Bank Aktiengesellschaft assumed coverage on shares of Li Auto in a research report on Monday, February 1st.
+They issued a “hold” rating and a $35.00 price target on the stock.
+Credit Suisse Group upgraded shares of Li Auto from a “neutral” rating to an “outperform” rating in a research report on Wednesday, January 6th.
+Bank of America assumed coverage on shares of Li Auto in a research report on Wednesday, January 6th.
+They issued a “buy” rating and a $42.00 price target on the stock.
+Finally, The Goldman Sachs Group lifted their price target on shares of Li Auto from $20.60 to $60.00 and gave the stock a “conviction-buy” rating in a research report on Tuesday, December 1st.
+Three investment analysts have rated the stock with a hold rating, nine have assigned a buy rating and one has issued a strong buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus price target of $37.23.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-WT Asset Management Ltd raised its stake in shares of Li Auto by 210.0% during the fourth quarter.
-WT Asset Management Ltd now owns 1,955,225 shares of the company’s stock valued at $56,369,000 after purchasing an additional 1,324,494 shares during the period.
-SG Americas Securities LLC bought a new stake in shares of Li Auto in the fourth quarter worth $513,000.
-Prospera Financial Services Inc bought a new stake in shares of Li Auto in the third quarter worth $71,000.
-Paloma Partners Management Co bought a new stake in shares of Li Auto in the third quarter worth $268,000.
-Finally, Boothbay Fund Management LLC bought a new stake in shares of Li Auto in the third quarter worth $521,000.
-7.48% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently modified their holdings of the business.
+WT Asset Management Ltd boosted its stake in shares of Li Auto by 210.0% during the 4th quarter.
+WT Asset Management Ltd now owns 1,955,225 shares of the company’s stock valued at $56,369,000 after buying an additional 1,324,494 shares during the period.
+SG Americas Securities LLC acquired a new stake in shares of Li Auto during the 4th quarter valued at $513,000.
+Dynamic Technology Lab Private Ltd acquired a new stake in shares of Li Auto during the 4th quarter valued at $379,000.
+Paloma Partners Management Co acquired a new stake in shares of Li Auto in the 3rd quarter valued at $268,000.
+Finally, Boothbay Fund Management LLC acquired a new stake in shares of Li Auto in the 3rd quarter valued at $521,000.
+7.48% of the stock is owned by institutional investors.

 Li Auto Inc, through its subsidiaries, designs, develops, manufactures, and sells smart electric sport utility vehicles (SUVs) in China.
 It offers Li ONE, a six-seat electric SUV that equipped with a range of extension system and smart vehicle solutions.
 The company was formerly known as Leading Ideal Inc and changed its name to Li Auto Inc in July 2020.